 - Channel promotion – How will your customers find your content so that they can choose you?

 - Check-back analysis – What are your success metrics?
 How will you know whether or not your strategy was successful?

 Let’s now look at each of these 5Cs in detail.

-Before you even think about ‘content’ or marketing’, you need to ask yourself or your team – what are your business goals?
+Before you even think about ‘content’ or marketing, you need to ask yourself or your team – what are your business goals?
 It’s the terminal goal that you need to keep in mind.
-You need to think about your brand’s core values and philosophies before you arrive at the conclusion.
-In the end, you should have the answer to: “What does your brand stand for or what’s your focus as a company?
+You need to think about your brand’s core values and philosophies before you arrive at a conclusion.
+In the end, you should have the answer to: “What does your brand stand for, or what’s your focus as a company?

 But how do you arrive at this answer?
 These stages will guide you to the answer: